telerik/ajax-docs/controls/panelbar/troubleshooting/click-on-expand-handle-does-not-fire-server-side-itemclick-event.md

 </telerik:RadPanelBar>
 ````

->note Since a postback is needed for this approach to work, the PanelBar is subscribed to the OnItemClick server-side event.
+>tip Since a postback is needed for this approach to work, the PanelBar is subscribed to the OnItemClick server-side event.
 >